TSB bereavement: phone, email or DocuSign – no branch visit needed

 • Debit cards and cheque books are cancelled

-• Any standing orders or direct debits from the account stop
+• Standing orders and direct debits from the account stop

 This is a protective measure.
-It prevents money leaving the account before the estate is properly administered and protects against fraud.
+It prevents money leaving the account before the estate is properly administered and reduces the risk of fraud.

-What about direct debits and standing orders?
-Once a sole account is frozen, any direct debits set up from that account will fail.
-If the deceased had utility bills or other services coming out of that account, those organisations will need to be contacted separately.
-If you are a surviving partner or family member dealing with these services, most will be understanding – but you will need to set up alternative payment arrangements promptly to avoid disruption.
+Direct debits and standing orders: Once a sole account is frozen, any direct debits set up from that account will fail.
+Organisations the deceased paid by direct debit – utilities, subscriptions, insurance – will need to be contacted separately.
+Most will be understanding, but alternative payment arrangements should be set up promptly to avoid disruption.

 Joint accounts